 Since 1946, the Blue Angels have flown for more than 260 million spectators.
 The Blue Angels are an American air show favorite and delight audiences across the country with their precision, speed and aerobatics.
 During their aerobatic demonstration, the Blues fly six F/A-18 Hornet aircraft, split into the Diamond Formation (Blue Angels 1 through 4) and the Lead and Opposing Solos (Blue Angels 5 and 6).
 Most of the show alternates between maneuvers performed by the Diamond Formation and those performed by the Solos.

-The Air Combat Command F-22 Demonstration Team at Langley Air Force Base performs precision aerial maneuvers to demonstrate the unique capabilities of the world's only operational fifth-generation fighter aircraft.
-The team also teams up with Air Force Heritage flight exhibiting the professional qualities the Air Force develops in the people who fly, maintain and support these aircraft.
+The Air Combat Command F-16 Viper Demonstration Team at Shaw Air Force Base, S.C., performs precision aerial maneuvers to demonstrate the unique capabilities of one of the Air Force's premier multi-role fighters — the F-16 Fighting Falcon.
+The team also works with the Air Force Heritage Flight Foundation to create a unique demonstration of the U.S. Air Force's past and present, exhibiting the professional qualities the Air Force develops in the people who fly, maintain and support these aircraft. *Night Airshow Performer

 Adam "Shakenbake" Baker is a one of a kind airshow pilot.
 With a personality to match his outgoing and progressive flying style he is processed from a self-made aviator to an industry leader.
 Adams competition background and progressive freestyle flying match his one of a kind plane scheme that is updated yearly.
 His progressive thinking and industry changing strategy has made him marketable to all generations.